 I know, you’re thinking I’m writing about myself and the silly predicament I’ve been in with my bad back but no, The Loose Goose is a restaurant on the Sunshine Coast.
-Our friends and neighbours Jan and David sent an email the other day that said they’d been inside too long and it was time to go to lunch.
+My friends Jan and David sent an email the other day that said they’d been inside too long and it was time to go to lunch.

 Nobody has said it out loud but it’s usually my turn to choose where we go for lunch.
 Some restaurants were closed for the day and some were fully booked because it’s been school holidays and I was getting desperate.
 I remembered someone telling us they’d been to the Loose Goose and it was good so I booked online.